 For any illness or mitigating circumstances that has affected your performance during your studies please ensure you or your school/college have contacted the exam board to make them aware as soon as possible so it can be taken account in your marks.

-If you believe you have circumstances which you need to make us aware of, please email the admissions team email@example.com by 31st July 2019 at the latest.
+If you believe you have circumstances which you need to make us aware of, please email the admissions team email@example.com by 31 July 2020.

 Colleges & Accommodation